 The following are three additional reminiscing activities; try these out to determine which are best received by your loved one:

 - Music.
 The connection to music for those with dementia is astounding, as the part of the brain in control of musical memories often continues to be unchanged long after other cognitive abilities have been compromised.
 Try listening to your favorite music from the past, singing along, or joining in with simple instruments.

 - Scents/Tastes.
 Our senses of smell and taste are usually effective ways to draw upon past memories.
 Create scent jars, containing smells that might be familiar for the senior, such as pinecones and pine needles if she or he lived in a wooded area while growing up, and attempt to replicate preferred foods that your loved one enjoyed as a young child.

 - Touch.
 There are myriad ways to engage the senior with tactile experiences to spark memories.
 Much loved past activities such as knitting, gardening, crafting, sewing, or working with tools can be modified in line with the older adult’s particular ability and interest levels.
 Even simply having the chance to hold a skein of yarn and knitting needles, or to place hands in a tub of cool, damp topsoil can evoke pleasant memories.

-Absolute Companion Care offers top-rated and knowledgeable dementia care and companion care in Baltimore and the surrounding area.
+Absolute Companion Care offers top-rated and knowledgeable Alzheimer’s care in Towson, MD and the surrounding areas.
 Our team of experts is highly skilled in meeting older adults with Alzheimer’s where they are, and helping ensure they reach their fullest possible potential, independence, and enjoyment in life on a daily basis.
 Reach out to us at 410-357-9640 for a complimentary in-home assessment, during which we learn more about your loved one as well as the challenges being faced, and to let you know how we can help.